RECIPE: QUICK & EASY PASTA PRIMAVERA

 4) Add TASTE OF TUSCANY spice blend and 1/3 cup olive oil to a small pan or pot and cook over medium heat for 2-3 min until mixture turns golden.

 5) Add butter, salt & yogurt (or crème fraiche) to the herbs and whisk well.

 6) Drain cooked pasta, add it back to the large pot, add parmesan cheese, pour in your yogurt sauce and mix well to coat the pasta.

 7) Stir in your vegetables and salt and pepper to taste.

-STEP 22) Heat 2 TBSP olive oil in a large sauté pan over medium-high heat, add broccoli, asparagus, & garlic, and cook for about 7 min, stirring frequently, until slightly browned and tender
+2) Heat 2 TBSP olive oil in a large sauté pan over medium-high heat, add broccoli, asparagus, & garlic, and cook for about 7 min, stirring frequently, until slightly browned and tender (but not mushy)

 Spoon into individual serving bowls or plates and top with more parmesan as desired.

 Spelt Penna Pasta with frozen vegetables - feel the crunch of the veggies and taste the zing of the dressing made with Tuscany Spice Blend.
 Click here to buy Spice Blend.